 Work Site Evaluation (WSE)

 A physical therapist will make an on-site visit to work with an individual(s) to evaluate their workstations.
-The therapist will make recommendations and educate each person on ways to help improve posture and specific work tasks.
-Includes a report with a summary of recommendations.
+The therapist will make recommendations and educate each person on ways to improve posture and specific work tasks and include a report with a summary of recommendations.

 Functional Capacity Evaluation (FCE)

-A comprehensive 1 or 2-day standardized test performed by a specially trained physical therapist to objectively measure a persons maximum safe, functional abilities and their ability to perform work-related tasks.
-Tests record a broad range of physical capabilities including strength, flexibility, endurance, cardiovascular fitness, materials handling ability, coordination, static postures and repetitive movements.
-These results can be matched to a specific job description.
+A comprehensive one or 2-day standardized test performed by a specially trained physical therapist to objectively measure a persons maximum safe, functional abilities and their ability to perform work-related tasks.
+Tests record a broad range of physical capabilities, including strength, flexibility, endurance, cardiovascular fitness, materials handling ability, coordination, static postures, and repetitive movements.

 Injury Prevention Education (IPE)